• Skip to primary navigation

 Columbia Icefields

 The nearby Columbia Icefield Skywalk is also unlike anything you have ever seen before.
-A 1-kilometre walkway provides the ultimate 360 view of giant glaciers perched above and a spectacular valley spreading out below.
-See waterfalls, wildlife, and even fossils on this experience which ultimately leads to a platform where glass is all that separates you from a 918 foot (280 m) drop.
+A 1-kilometre walkway provides the ultimate 360-degree views of giant glaciers perched above and a spectacular valley spreading out below.
+See waterfalls, wildlife, and even fossils on this experience which ultimately leads to a platform where glass is all that separates you from a 280 m (918-foot) drop.

 Athabasca Falls

-Flowing from the glaciers of the Columbia Icefield, the Athabasca River drops 23-meters to where it is known as Athabasca Falls.
+Flowing from the glaciers of the Columbia Icefield, the Athabasca River drops 23 metres to where it is known as Athabasca Falls.
 Although the falls themselves are not very high compared to others in the Canadian Rockies, they are a definite sight to see while in Jasper National Park.

 Things to Do in Jasper